DeltaE/Canada-U.S.-ElecTrade/scripts/README.md

 # Canada-U.S.Model Scripts Folder

 ## Contents
-Inlcuded in this folder are the scripts used to pre-process and post-process data
+Included in this folder are the scripts used to pre-process, and a folder for post-processing scripts

 ## Snakemake
-A [snakemake](https://snakemake.readthedocs.io/en/stable/) workflow has been implemented to eaisly create new datafiles when itterating through scenarios.
+A [snakemake](https://snakemake.readthedocs.io/en/stable/) workflow has been implemented to eaisly create new datafiles when iterating through scenarios.
 To generate the datafile, run the command:
 1. Navigate to the `scripts/` directory in the command line
 2. Execute the command `snakemake dataFile`
 3. Manually replace the datafile parameter StorageLevelStart as described [here](https://github.com/DeltaE/Canada-U.S.-ElecTrade/tree/main/src)
+The snakemake file also lists the relationships between raw data files in the dataSources folder, the scripts, and the processed files in the src/data folder.

+## Config
+[config.py] Creates Tech and Fuel sets.
+Writes our files that are referenced by other scripts  // Find more description

+## Merging Canada and USA Data
+[MergeCanUsaData.py] appends the USA data onto the bottom of Canada data  // Find more description

+## Mode List
+[mode_list.csv] // Find more description

+## Storage Life
+[StorageLife.py] // Find more description

+## USA Data
+[usaData.py] appends the USA data onto the bottom of Canada data // Find more description

 ## Pre-Processing Scripts
 Below are the pre-processing scripts that are run through the snakemake workflow.
 Each heading lists the parameter that is generated through the script.